ehaupt/thinglaunch/README.md

 # thinglaunch

-This is a fork thinglaunch written by Matt Johnston.
+This is a fork of thinglaunch written by Matt Johnston.
 Thinglaunch is a quick little launcher program for X.

 This fork includes some small additions such as: